- City Clerk's Office

 View redacted copies

 1102 Q Street, Suite 3000

 Fair Political Practices Commission Website

 In accordance with California Government Code Section 53234 (also referred to as AB 1234), all City of Chino Hills elected officials and appointed commission members are required to take two hours of State approved local ethics training.
-The City has also chosen to require all Department Heads, Manager, and Supervisory employees to adhere to the same regulations.
+The City has also chosen to require all Department Heads, Managers, and Supervisory employees to adhere to the same regulations.
 The first certification is due within one year of taking office, and then every two years thereafter.
 Compliance is monitored by the Office of the City Clerk.
 To assist officials with the training requirement, visit the Fair Political Practices Commission's (FPPC) website for more information on the FPPC web based training program.

 Form 806 - Agency Report of Public Official Appointment

 Form 806 is used to report additional compensation that public officials receive when appointing themselves to positions on committees, boards or commissions of a public agency.
 Each agency must post on its website a single Form 806 which lists all the paid appointed positions.
 When there is a change in compensation or a new appointment, the Form 806 is updated to reflect the change.
 The form will be updated promptly as changes occur.